Skip to the main content.

 You and your team(s) can further refine your expected ROI using Harvard Business Review’s cost-benefit analysis guide.

 A successful loyalty program increases repeat purchases and reduces churn.
-Your businesses should track effectiveness by:
+Your businesses should track effectiveness by monitoring specific retention metrics:

 Case Study: Break Time’s Tiered Rewards Program (Cost vs. Benefit)